Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 )
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A number, how many times the feature should attempt to place, may be `null`{:.p} to default to `128`{:.n}
 - 3rd argument: A number, the horizontal spread of the patch, may be `null`{:.p} to default to `7`{:.n}
 - 4th argument: A number, the vertical spread of the patch, may be `null`{:.p} to default to `3`{:.n}
 - 5th argument: A string, the name of the feature to attempt to place
 - 6th argument: A [feature placement consumer](#feature-placement)

+{: #random-patch-example }

 ### Example